-To dig a little deeper, I have divided the average intakes of each nutrient in the study by the number of calories consumed during various phases of the menstrual cycle in the table below.
-They are shaded from max (green) to minimum (yellow) for each micronutrient in the table below.
+To dig a little deeper, I have divided the average intake of each nutrient in the study by the number of calories consumed during various phases of the menstrual cycle in the table below.
+In the table below, they are shaded from max (green) to minimum (yellow) for each micronutrient.

-We can see that, in the week before menses, a woman’s body focuses on getting plenty of energy, with nutrient density being less of a priority (i.e., more yellow).
+We can see that a woman’s body focuses on getting plenty of energy in the week before menses, with nutrient density being less of a priority (i.e., more yellow).
 However, more focus is on nutrients per calorie (nutrient density) in the first part of the cycle before ovulation (more green).

 As outlined below, other studies have shown that various micronutrients are critical for a healthy hormonal cycle and help to reduce menstrual cycle symptoms.

-Because there is a considerable loss of blood during menses, the body’s demand for iron increases to replace what has been lost, as a result, it seeks out food sources rich in iron (e.g., red meat).
+Because there is considerable blood loss during menses, the body’s demand for iron increases to replace what has been lost, as a result, it seeks out food sources rich in iron (e.g., red meat).

 Calcium is a mineral we most often associate with bone health, but it can also help reduce premenstrual syndrome (PMS).
 In a study on the effects of calcium on premenstrual syndrome, there was a considerable decrease in period-related symptoms like anxiety, water retention, depression, and emotional changes.